 “Teachers starting off, the salary is so low,” Mr. Morejon said.
 Foregoing union fees means “one less thing you have to pay for.
 A lot of younger teachers I know, they’re not joining because they need to save every dollar they can.”

-recent survey of 1,000 traditional and charter school teachers across the country, commissioned by the advocacy group, Educators for Excellence, gave a preview of the challenges facing unions.
+A recent survey of 1,000 traditional and charter school teachers across the country, commissioned by the advocacy group, Educators for Excellence, gave a preview of the challenges facing unions.
 While most of those surveyed said that working conditions would be worse without union representation, six out of 10 nonunion members currently paying agency fees said they would likely opt out after the ruling.

 Anticipating the decision, some leaders have sought countermeasures.
 In April, Gov. Andrew M. Cuomo of New York, where public sector unions remain powerful, signed a law freeing the unions from the legal requirement to represent workers who have not paid dues in disputes with management.
 Labor experts say this will likely encourage teachers to maintain their union membership.
 Other liberal states may follow.